lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 ### Use of the `!` Modifier

-When `!` is added to the end of a type name, it means that the value may not be nil when it is accessed, but it will be nil when it is declared.
+When `!` is added to the end of a property's type, it means that the property's value may not be nil when it is accessed, but it will be nil when it is declared.
+This is a contract that you are making with the compiler.

 In practice, this means that the value that an Implicitly Unwrapped Optional (IUO) variable represents is not optional in its requirement.

 An IUO value should not be assigned to nil.
 If you find you need to do this, use a `?`.

+### Examples of the `!` Modifier

+The best example of the when to use the `!` modifier is an IBOutlet.

 ## Use of Optional Type Operators